blackducksoftware/blackduck-docker-inspector/src/main/resources/help/overview.md

         curl -O  https://blackducksoftware.github.io/blackduck-docker-inspector/blackduck-docker-inspector.sh
         chmod +x blackduck-docker-inspector.sh

+* In host mode: Access to a Docker Engine (version 17.09 or higher).
+* In container mode: You must start the Docker Inspector container that meets the requirements above, and three container-based services.
+All four of these containers must share a mounted volume and be able to reach each other via HTTP GET operations using base URLs that you provide.

 # Getting started

-The following command format will always run the latest version of Docker Inspector:
+The following command format will always fetch and run the latest version of Docker Inspector:

     bash <(curl -s https://blackducksoftware.github.io/blackduck-docker-inspector/blackduck-docker-inspector.sh) <Docker Inspector arguments>

 For example:

+    bash <(curl -s https://blackducksoftware.github.io/blackduck-docker-inspector/blackduck-docker-inspector.sh) --help
     bash <(curl -s https://blackducksoftware.github.io/blackduck-docker-inspector/blackduck-docker-inspector.sh) --upload.bdio=false --docker.image=ubuntu

 An alternative is to download and run the latest Docker Inspector script: